 Former President Trump is found guilty in historic New York criminal case

-Former President Donald Trump has been found guilty of falsifying business records to influence the outcome of the 2016 election, a historic verdict as Trump, the presumptive Republican presidential nominee, campaigns again for the White House.
+Former President Donald Trump has been found guilty of 34 counts of falsifying business records to influence the outcome of the 2016 election, a historic verdict as Trump campaigns again for the White House.

 For live updates about the verdict, follow NPR's liveblog.